 Faculty will learn about Valencia's early approach, which focuses on student and faculty interactions.
 The course will improve student learning by developing faculty sensitivity to academic and non-academic needs within their classes.
 Faculty will learn various resources available to support their students' needs.
 They will have the opportunity to develop early alert strategies, faculty will be better equipped to develop responsive approaches to learning within their classes.

 Students are faced with many challenges such as balancing academics, work, and personal life.
 This course focuses on identifying warning signs of students experiencing emotional distress and understanding best practices for providing support and referrals.
 In addition, faculty will learn about the related resources/services helpful to distressed students such as BayCare and Valencia’s counselors.
 Participants will engage in discussions in order to better understand how to help students in distress and when to make an appropriate referral.
 These conversations may include student experiences related to self-harm, abuse, suicide, violence, post-traumatic stress and mental health.
-NOTE: This is an elective in the LifeMap Certification.

 This course will review the LifeMap tools and resources available to support students in completing their career and educational goals.
 Participants will determine and explore potential uses and design an activity which integrates one of the LifeMap tools.
-NOTE: This is an elective course in the LifeMap Certification program.

 Over 2 two-hour meetings, participants will discuss and apply the concepts of Paul and Elder's critical thinking model outlined in Gerald Nosich's book Learning to Think Things Through: A Guide to Critical Thinking Across the Disciplines.
 The text offers both a practical model that can be applied to any discipline as well as exercises and activities for teaching students how to think more critically.
 Each participant will receive a copy of the book after registering.
 In registering for this course, you are committing to attend two meetings, read the book, and integrate the model into one activity/lesson in your class.
-NOTE: This is an elective course in the LifeMap Certification program.